-SCHOOL MESSENGER - BLOOMZ
+SCHOOL APP & BLOOMZ

-The Academy of St. Benedict the African utilizes the School Messenger parent notification system as a means of communicating pertinent information to our families quickly and effi-ciently.
-When we use this system, you will receive a call (or text message) from our main phone number (773-776-3316) with a recorded message imparting the essential infor-mation.
-In order to ensure that you receive all necessary communications, please be sure that your contact phone numbers - for parents/guardians and for emergency contacts - are always up-to-date.
+The Academy of St. Benedict the African utilizes Bloomz and our app as a means of communicating pertinent information to our families quickly and efficiently.
+When we use this system, you will receive a call (or text message) from our main phone number (773-776-3316) with a recorded message imparting the essential information.
+In order to ensure that you receive all necessary communications, please be sure that your contact phone numbers for parents/guardians and for emergency contacts are always up-to-date.
 When receiving a call from the school, please take the call or let it go to voicemail and then listen to the message.